One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 A tour guide giving a cheers at the ice bar in the Tromso Ice Domes restaurant and bar

-Though being made entirely of ice, they would just melt away as summer set in on Northern Norway, so it’s quite eco-friendly!
+At the end of each winter season, the Ice Domes are purposely demolished at the end of winter for safety’s sake.
+Though being made entirely of ice, they would just melt away as summer set in, so it’s basically a zero-footprint endeavor!

-How to Get to the Ice Hotel in Tromso
+How to Get to the Tromsø Ice Domes

 The lavender-lit ice sculptures that look like trees and an ice bar in the middle of the Tromso Ice Domes